microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_keyvault_extension/_index.md

   - Create Secret Provider Class to read the secrets
   - Deploy the app

-* You can now see that Azure Key Vault extensions are now enabled in the extension tab section of the Azure Arc-enabled Kubernetes cluster resource in Azure.
+- You can now see that Azure Key Vault extensions are now enabled in the extension tab section of the Azure Arc-enabled Kubernetes cluster resource in Azure.

     ![Screenshot extension deployment extensions tab](./04.png)

-* You can also verify the deployment by running the below _kubectl_ commands and see the deployed artifacts in the _kube-system_ namespace.
+- You can also verify the deployment by running the below _kubectl_ commands and seeing the deployed artifacts in the _kube-system_ namespace.

     ```shell
     kubectl get pods,secret -n hello-arc